 The official origins of this holiday are unknown, but we do know that it was inspired by an old game that children used to play in the playground during the 20th century.
 The game consisted of children asking each other silly questions and then reversing the answers to be something funny and nonsensical.

-Because we don't know the origins, we're not sure why January 25 was chosen to officially observe Opposite Day.
-However, the day does raise a very interesting paradoxical question that will leave you scratching your head.
+Celebrating the day raises a very interesting question that might leave you scratching your head.
 Some people claim that Opposite Day can't be celebrated because the holiday can't exist.
-In short, everything that is said on Opposite Day means the opposite, which means that if you claim that a day is Opposite Day, the truth is that it is not Opposite Day.
+In short, if everything that is said on Opposite Day means the opposite, this would mean that if you claim that a day is Opposite Day, the truth is that it is not Opposite Day.

 Paradoxical or not, Opposite Day is a very fun day to celebrate.
 Even Sponge Bob Square Pants has a whole episode dedicated to this day!
 It is fun to try and trick your family and friends by saying the opposite of what you mean, but it is also a challenge to keep it up for the whole day.
 Pranksters around the country love to celebrate this day, and many consider it the cousin of April Fool’s Day.

-How to Celebrate Opposite Day
+Celebrate Opposite Day

 This is an easy one, just do and say the opposite of what you mean all day, and let everyone you come across today know that you are celebrating Opposite Day.

 Say goodnight in the morning and good morning at night.

-- If someone offers you something you want, like chocolate or a drink, say you don't want it.
+If someone offers you something you want, like chocolate or a drink, say you don't want it.

 Have some pancakes with syrup for dinner.

 Eat your dessert before your meal.

 Use "yes" for no, and "no" for yes.